 Counselling and Psychotherapy can enable the person to talk freely and explore feelings, beliefs and thoughts.
 In understanding some of the influences and life experiences of clients, the counsellor can also help make sense of present difficulties.

 Counselling and Psychotherapy also seek to enable the person gain an increased capacity for insight and choice, through which the individual can become more autonomous, fulfil their potential, and have an increased sense of well being.

 How many sessions will I need?

 The first session is an assessment where we explore presenting issues and the reason why you would like to have counselling.
 The decision to have short term or long term counselling will be mutually agreed.
 Sometimes a single session may be all that is needed.

 Short Term – Time Limited Counselling/Psychotherapy

-If your presenting problem, concerns or worries have been recent or around for just a few months then time limited counselling sessions may be enough to help you.
+If your presenting issues, concerns or worries have been recent or around for just a few months then time limited counselling sessions may be enough to help you.
 Short term counselling is usually between six and twelve sessions.
-These sessions will be mutually agreed and you will know when your sessions start and end from the outset.
+These sessions will be mutually agreed.

 Long Term – Open Ended Counselling/Psychotherapy